 There was a system in place for receiving and responding to complaints.
-The complaints process was displayed for the residents on a notice board in the centre and residents told the inspector that they could communicate a complaint to staff at any time.
+The complaints process was displayed for the residents on a notice board in the kitchen and residents told the inspector that they could communicate a complaint to staff at any time.
 The inspector read a copy of recent complaint and found that it was promptly responded to and addressed to the satisfaction of the complainant.

 An independent advocacy service was available in accordance with the requirements of the Regulations.
 The name and contact details of an independent advocate were displayed in the centre explaining to residents how they could access this service as they needed.
-All residents were provided with an information folder concerning their rights and how to make complaints and access an advocate.
-Residents' religious beliefs were respected and promoted.
-The personal plans documented residents' preferences with regard to this area of their lives and were supported as appropriate.